 Lots of Water and Lots of Money Go Down the Drain

 Eventually, workers drained the flood waters into the Deep Tunnel System.
 In the meantime, businesses suffered nearly $2 billion in damages.
-In some areas the waters got up to 25 feet deep.
-Some of the images from that day are surreal.
-According to reports, the Thompson Center‘s atrium was so flooded that furniture from the food court was floating around.
-I wonder if there were any soggy Sbarro’s breadsticks in there…
+The waters got up to 25 feet deep in some areas, creating images from that day which are deeply surreal.
+According to reports, food court furniture was floating across the Thompson Center‘s atrium.

 Finger pointing began immediately, of course.
 Investigations eventually blamed the City of Chicago itself for the flood.
 They had not inspected or repaired the tunnels and leaks despite plenty of warning.
 Hilariously, the contractor whose work set off the whole fiasco got a light penalty because of the vagaries of Admiralty Law.